Horbin-Magician/rotor/README.md

 ## Screenshot

 1. Shortcut key `Shift+C` prints screen, it is not yet customizable.
-2. By default, the captured image is fixed to the screen, and press `ESC` to close it, `s` to save it, `Enter` to copy it, 'h' to minimize it.
+2. By default, the captured image is fixed to the screen, and press `ESC` to close it, `s` to save it, `Enter` to copy it, `h` to minimize it.

 # Contribution